Frequently Asked Questions

 Who manages the Palace Project?

-The Palace Project is a division of Lyrasis and a strategic partner of DPLA.
-Lyrasis manages development, engagement, maintenance, technology and hosting.
-DPLA manages the Palace Marketplace and Palace Bookshelf.
-The Project has been generously funded by multiple private and public entities, including the Knight Foundation, Sloan Foundation, and IMLS.
+The Palace Project is a product of Lyrasis and a strategic partner of DPLA.
+Lyrasis manages the development, engagement, maintenance, technology, and hosting of the Palace app and software suite and the Palace Bookshelf of open-access materials.
+DPLA manages the Palace Marketplace.

-As a self-published author, how can I add my book(s) to The Palace Project App and/or The Palace Marketplace?
+As a self-published author, how can I add my book(s) to BiblioBoard and the Palace Marketplace?

 What devices are compatible with the Palace app?

-We have compiled a list of devices that are currently supported by Palace.
-Generally speaking, the Palace App will support the latest version of Android and Apple (iOS) operating systems and the two preceding versions.
+The Palace app is currently supported on iOS and Android phones and tablets.
+Additionally, the App will support the latest version of Android and Apple (iOS) operating systems and the two preceding versions.

 Does the Palace App work with Kindle Paperwhite or Kindle Fire?

-The Palace App works on iOS and Android phones and tablets, and does not integrate with Amazon Kindle because Kindle DRM and format are proprietary to Amazon Kindle.
-Integrating with Kindle would also require turning over library patrons’ identities and reading choices to Amazon, which would not meet our patron privacy policy.
+The Palace App is currently only supported on iOS and Android phones and tablets.
+It does not integrate with Kindle because the Kindle DRM and format are proprietary to Amazon Kindle.
+Integrating with Kindle would also require turning over library users’ identities and reading choices to Amazon, which would not meet our privacy policy.

-Yes, The Palace Project enables libraries to serve content to patrons from all the major e-content providers, including the Palace Marketplace, the only non-profit, library-centered ebook marketplace.
-The Palace Project also integrates with existing content providers your library might have an existing relationship with, including OverDrive, Baker & Taylor, Bibliotheca, and BiblioBoard.
+Yes, The Palace Project enables libraries to serve content to library users from major econtent providers, including the Palace Marketplace, our non-profit, library-centered ebook marketplace.

-Will software developed for The Palace Project be open source?
+Is the software developed for the Palace Project open source?

 What accessibility features does Palace currently provide?

 Accessibility has been a driving factor in the development of the Palace app.
-Palace is built on Readium, in which basic accessibility support has been implemented.
-It should also work with mobile device assistive technologies such as Voice Over (iOS) and Talkback (Android) for those with visual impairments.
+Palace is built on Readium, a software in which basic accessibility support has been implemented.
+Palace should also work with mobile device assistive technologies such as Voice Over (iOS) and Talkback (Android) for those with visual impairments.

-Palace also offers Open Dyslexic, Sans Serif, and Serif font options, as well as various color schemes, a range of font sizes, and adaptable screen brightness within its e-reader.
-These features are accessed by opening an ebook and tapping the icon in the top right corner (tT in iOS, the cogwheel on Android).
-We are continually working with a team to test assistive devices and ensure that Palace maintains a high level of accessibility.
+Palace offers multiple font options, including Open Dyslexic, Sans Serif, and Serif, various background color schemes, a range of adjustable font sizes, and adaptable screen brightness within its reader.
+These features are accessed by opening an ebook, tapping the middle of the screen, and then tapping the icon in the top right corner (TT on iOS, the cogwheel on Android).
+We are working with a UX/UI expert to make continual accessibility and design improvements.
+For more detailed information, please visit our VPAT and accessibility pages on the Palace public wiki.

 How do I request general information about The Palace Project?

-Complete the contact form here to join our mailing list or reach out to us directly at info@thepalaceproject.org.
+Complete the form here to join our mailing list, or reach out to us directly at info@thepalaceproject.org

 How do I report an issue with the Palace app?
 Who do I contact with patron questions?

-If your library is currently hosted by Lyrasis, please email support@thepalaceproject.org regarding any issues with the Palace app or the Palace Collection Manager software.
-If there is an issue with a specific collection item, we recommend providing your name, library, the title of the book, book format, and the type of device being used.
+If your library is currently hosted by Lyrasis, please email support@thepalaceproject.org regarding any issues with the Palace app or Palace Collection Manager software.
+If there is an issue with a specific collection item, we ask that you provide your name, library name, book title, book format, and the type of device being used.
 Please include any error messages where applicable.
-By contacting the support account you are creating a support ticket which helps track the issue and communicate feedback.
-The Palace implementation team will respond and help troubleshoot whatever issues arise.
-If the implementation team cannot solve the issue outright, they will escalate it to the development team to be reviewed.
+By contacting the Support account, you are creating a ticket that helps track the issue and communicate feedback.
+The Palace Team will respond and help troubleshoot whatever issues arise.
+If the Palace Team cannot solve the issue outright, they will escalate the investigation to work towards a resolution.

-How do my patrons log in to the Palace app?
+How do library users login to the Palace app?

-How does the Palace app respect patron privacy?
+How does the Palace app respect user privacy?

 What is the Palace Marketplace?

-The Palace Marketplace is where you can license ebooks and audiobooks for your library, including titles from major publishers, as well as dozens of smaller and independent publishers.
-In addition, the Palace Marketplace is currently the only place for libraries to purchase licenses from Amazon Publishing and Audible.
-A variety of flexible licensing models make it easier for libraries to maximize the value of acquisition budgets and elevate offerings through a diverse mix of content at the best possible terms.
+The Palace Marketplace allows library staff to purchase ebook and audiobook licenses for your library, including titles from major publishers and dozens of smaller and independent publishers.
+In addition, the Palace Marketplace is currently the only place for libraries to purchase content licenses from Amazon Publishing and Audible.
+Various flexible licensing models make it easier for libraries to expand access to diverse titles without stretching their budgets.
+Maximize the value of acquisition budgets and elevate offerings through a diverse mix of content at the best possible terms.

-What does a library need to do in order to purchase content in the Palace Marketplace?
+What does a library need to do to purchase content in the Palace Marketplace?

 How does purchasing work within the Palace Marketplace?

 In the Palace Marketplace, a library will select their titles, add them to their cart(s), and validate the purchases.
-An invoice is sent to the library 30 days post validation of the carts.
+Titles should appear in the Palace app within 24 hours of a validated purchase.
+Invoices are sent at the beginning of the next month after purchase.

-Are there limits to the number of checkouts a patron may have within the Palace app?
+Are there limits to the number of checkouts a user may have within the Palace app?

 Can a library change the checkout time for Palace items?
-For instance to match a library’s other items integrated into the app?
+For instance, to match the settings in place with other library content integrations in the app?

-Similar to the number of checkouts, the Palace app inherits the checkout times from the originating vendor and there is no way to bypass this.
+Similar to the number of checkouts, the Palace app inherits the checkout times from the originating vendor, and there is no way to bypass this policy.
 If you purchase content from the Palace Marketplace, the default checkout period is 21 days.
-Your library may request a different loan length than the default for Palace Marketplace content by contacting support@thepalaceproject.org.
+Your library may request a different loan length than the default period for Palace Marketplace content by contacting support@thepalaceproject.org.

 Are books automatically returned at the end of their checkout period?